erosgbcs/thermal-web-system/README.md

 Important Notes

-· The dashboard must remain open and connected to receive live data from the ESP32.
+- The dashboard must remain open and connected to receive live data from the ESP32.
-· A data watchdog automatically zeroes out sensor readings if no data is received for 10 seconds.
+- A data watchdog automatically zeroes out sensor readings if no data is received for 10 seconds.
-· Firewall or network restrictions may block WebSocket connections; ensure port 81 is open.
+- Firewall or network restrictions may block WebSocket connections; ensure port 81 is open.
-· Firebase free tier limits apply – monitor your database usage.
+- Firebase free tier limits apply; monitor your database usage.

 ---